 Steep eroded banks

-Some species have adapted to the barren and steep banks that were formed by the river erosion.
-Mostly, these are hardened mud or sand banks that don’t weather much.
+Some species have adapted to the barren and steep banks that were formed by river erosion.
+Mostly, these are hardened mud or sandbanks that don’t weather much.
 Due to the steepness, they are inaccessible to many predators.
 Birds excavate long burrows through a loose soil with the nesting chamber at the end.
-In Europe, one of such birds is the Kingfisher (Alcedo athis) that digs the holes up to one meter long.
+In Europe, one such birds are the Kingfisher (Alcedo athis) that digs the holes up to one meter long.
 This short-legged bird with a long and pointed beak is adorned with beautiful iridescent plumage of blue and chestnut-red feathers.
 The kingfisher is an excellent fisherman and lives near water.

 Steep banks are also habitat for the sand martin (Riparia riparia), a highly social bird.
 It nests in large colonies with hundreds, even thousands of pairs.
 The sand martins are similar to swallows, but with brown plumage and shorter wings and tail.
 During the peak of the nesting season, there is much traffic around the colony – birds hunting around, landing and taking off from the nests.
 The sand martin feeds almost exclusively on insects caught in flight.
 This species has a fast flight, with distinctive shallow, fluttery wing beats.